 Before we address the question, another one may be more changeable: how to find my data leaked.
 If any news mentions a website or online service has been attacked, of which you happen to be a member, you should assume to be a victim of the data breach.
-However, only less than top 1 percent big data breach have chance to be in news.
+However, only less than the top 1 percent significant data breach have a chance to be in the news.
 So before we get into steps for responding to a data breach, you may want to get some tools to check any data breach related to you.
 For example, here you can input email and check if it is in any reported data breach.

-Of course any tools or methods have boundary.
+Of course, any tools or methods have boundaries.
 Especially a data breach shouldn't be discovered very soon.
-Usually the leakage will be known after one or more years.
-It's said that you, as a victim of a data breach, have little chance to know the dangers before the delay.
+Usually, the leakage will be known after one or more years.
+It means that you, as a victim of a data breach, have little chance to know the dangers before the delay.

-However, it is strongly recommended to catch data leak as early as possible.
+However, we strongly recommend to catch data leak as early as possible.
 Once your data was compromised, probably your data will be compromised again.

 Even if you know your leaked data is floating around on the Dark Web, you cannot stop it completely.
 Instead, you can invalid it.
 Below steps may help you deal with stolen data.

 Reset password for the compromised account and other accounts sharing the same password.

 Monitor credit accounts, look for any suspicious activity, consider a credit freeze.

-Watch inbox carefully, the main sequence of email breach is scammers' sending out phishing emails.
+Observe inbox, the primary sequence of email breach is scammers' sending out phishing emails.

 Consider free credit monitoring services.
 It's worth noting that services like LifeLock et al. will notify you if someone opens up a line of credit in your name.

-Use multi-factor authentication (MFA), it means you need password and one other form of authentication to sign in.
+Use multi-factor authentication (MFA), and it means you need a password and one other form of authentication to sign in.